inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Abbie Hoffman
 A woman's best protection is a little money of her own.
 		-- Cl Booth Luce, quoted in "The Wit of Women"
-Any sufficiently advanced technology is indistinguishable from ic.
+Any ly advanced technology is indistinguishable from ic.
 		-- Arthur C. Clarke
 Graduate stunts and most professors  no smarter than unrgrads.
 They're just olr.
 Standards  crucial.
 And the best thing about standards is: there so ____many to cho from!
-Beat your son every day; you may not know why, but he will.
+Beat r son every day;  may not know why, but he will.
 Little girls, like butterflies, need no excuse.
 		-- Lazarus Long
-You don't become a failure until you're satisfied with being one.
+You don't become a failure until 're satisfied with being one.
 If Patrick Henry thought that taxation without representation was bad, he should see how bad it is with representation.
-You can always tell the Christmas season is here when you start getting incredibly nse, tinfoil-and-ribbon- wrapped lumps in the mail.
+You can always tell the Christmas season is here when  start getting incredibly nse, tinfoil-and-ribbon- wrapped lumps in the mail.
 Fruitcakes ial gifts because the Postal Service has been unable to find a way to dae them.
 They last forever, largely because nobody ever eats them.
 In